mcdemarco/cardpen/doc/index.md

 * When in doubt, the size is poker.
 * Sometimes poker size is described as "Standard Game" or "Standard Card Game", and bridge size as "Standard American" or "American Board Game" for the purposes of sleeving, but these are not to be confused with the actual panoply of weird "game" sizes.
+* Magic the Gathering cards are poker size.
 * Euro Mini (44mm x 67mm) is sometimes listed in US sizes as 1.73" x 2.64".
 * Skinny Mini is the Fantasy Flight/DriveThruCards size of 1 5/8" x 2 1/2", also known as Mini American; more commonly Mini means 1 3/4" x 2 1/2" instead.
 (Bicycle claims "mini" is actually 1 11/16" x 2 3/8", but no one prints that size.)
 * Game is the size of, *e.g.*, Fluxx cards, and is sometimes listed in US sizes as 2.20472" x 3.4252".